-Areas of Expertise

-Specialization in comprehensive wealthmanagement services for families with over \$1 million in net worth stocks with your original basis split among all the investments.
+Areas of Expertise Specialization in comprehensive wealthmanagement services for families with over \$1 million in net worth Other Interesting Fact One of the first fee-only advisor firms in the United States stocks with your original basis split among all the investments.
 This makes it easier to continue to diversify the portfolio over time.